 The new transgender section emphasizes that people who identify themselves as transgender should be treated with sensitivity, kindness, compassion, and Christlike love.
 It explains that most Church participation and some priesthood ordinances are gender neutral.
 However, priesthood ordination and temple ordinances are received according to birth sex.
 It provides guidelines for when members who identify as transgender may or may not receive these ordinances.
 It encourages Church participation for those who identify as transgender.

 No. Updates will continue to be made as necessary.

 Translation planning is in progress.
-It is estimated that half of the 51 languages, which include languages with the greatest concentration of Church members, should publish the first version of the new handbook in approximately nine months.
+It is estimated that half of the 35 languages, which include those with the greatest concentration of Church members, should publish the first version for those languages with the greatest concentration of Church members in early 2021.
 More-accurate timetables will be available as planning progresses.

 New changes will be communicated in two primary ways: